MegaMish/License-Plate-Detection/README.md

 I used this repository to install its dataset of license plates images and their annotations.
 I slightly modified the dataset, making it smaller so that the training process took a reasonable amount of time.
 This allowed me to train my own custom model.

-###Future of this project

-1. Use Tessaract to effectively read and display the license plate numbers in the terminal.
-2. Limit snapshots taken to 1 per plate (highest confidence for each)